Culasi

-The municipality of Culasi is known as the home of majestic Mount Madja-as, the highest peak in Panay.
-It is famous for its mossy forest, sea of clouds and 14 waterfalls, with an elevation of 6,946 ft above sea level.
-Madja-as an enchanted mountain sacred to ancient Visayans as it is home to the god of death, Sidapa, and god of meteors, Bulalakaw.
+It is known as the home of majestic Mount Madja-as, the highest peak in Panay.
+It is also famous for its mossy forest, sea of clouds and 14 waterfalls, with an elevation of 6,946 ft above sea level.
+Madja-as is an enchanted mountain sacred to ancient Visayans as it is home to the god of death, Sidapa, and god of meteors, Bulalakaw.

 Etymology

 The name Culasi or Kulasi was derived from the local term for a species of mangrove Lumnitzera racemosa which grow abundantly in the vicinity's river basin.

 History

 Spanish colonial times

 During the Spanish colonial times, Culasi was known by its old name "Bacong".
 Now, Bacong is only one of its barangays.
 Bacong was one of the four visitas or towns established by the Spaniards.
 The others were Nalupa (now Barbaza), Bugason (now Bugasong), and Hamtik (now Hamtic).

 The 1905 census revealed that Culasi had the biggest Chinese population in Antique, so much so that it had a barrio named "Villa de Hong Kong" in their honor.
 It is now part of the Poblacion.